AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 Enter your program name in the `Program ID` field and then enter your Private Key.

 You can view an estimate for the deployment cost by clicking `Estimate Fee`.
-Once you're ready to deploy, click `Deploy`.
+When you are ready to deploy, click `Deploy`.

 You should have seen a confirmation that your Aleo application was deployed in the form of a pop-up with an ID that looks like the following `at1ucnyh3rjewyudk484jz4qey5nknfhrs7lnwwzl2h28vdvdryf5ys2wsxh0`.